zwischenraum/powerlifting-agent/README.md

 - `Dockerfile.frontend`: Frontend service configuration
 - `docker-compose.yml`: Multi-container orchestration

+## Todo:

+- [ ] Add VLM to upload pictures for form checks (easy/medium)
+- [ ] Add video support for form checks (difficult)
+- [ ] Add a programming agent that helps you design and improve your training programm
+- [ ] Add a CI pipeline

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.